moldstruct/mc-md/README.md

 ```
 Important to note that it only works for serial simulations `-nt 1` and that the `-ionize` flag must be given to enable ionization.

+There is also a simple bash-script provided for running all commands.

 ## Limitations
 ### Atomic species